giulio333/PyOrchestrate/docs/hint/Orchestrator.md

 ## Registering Agents

-One of the first steps in using the Orchestrator is registering agents.
+One of the first steps in using the **Orchestrator** is **registering agents**.

-When an agent is registered with `register_agent` a new `AgentEntry` object is created and stored in memory.
-This object contains all the metadata and configuration required to create and manage the agent during execution.
+What does it mean to register an agent?
+You are telling the Orchestrator to create a new agent instance from a specific class.

 ```python
 from PyOrchestrate.core.orchestrator import Orchestrator